ecanela/Qt-Model-Serialisation/README.markdown

 ## Qt Model Serialisation
-This code implemenmts a pseudo-general method to serialised QAbstractItemModel based models to xml.
+This code implements a pseudo-general method to serialised QAbstractItemModel based models to xml.

 Requires Qt 5.6 or later